The legal details

 - Staff experience survey - Currently, independent providers do not participate in the NHS Staff Survey.
 Your new employer (or the principle commissioning organisation) may undertake a staff experience survey at reasonable intervals and you may be invited to take part.
 A summary of the survey results and actions in response to the results should be available to staff.

 - Openness - Your new employer should commit to achieving a climate of openness where you feel able to raise concerns, in a reasonable and responsible manner, on any aspect of service delivery without fear of recrimination.
-Your new employer should have an appropriate whistleblowing procedure in place, but these may not be provided by some smaller employers.
+Your new employer should have an appropriate speaking up procedure in place, but these may not be provided by some smaller employers.
 Independent providers that are providing NHS services under the NHS Standard Contract are expected to provide access for you to local freedom to speak up guardians.
+See the National Guardian website to find your freedom to speak up guardian.

 Education and training